Iran’s Coming Clash With Germany

 Forty-seven countries contribute peacekeepers to unifil.
 As of November 1, Indonesia contributed 1,230 peacekeepers to unifil.
 Italy contributed 1,044.
 Germany contributed 101.
 Germany is also far from the only country assisting Israel’s war effort.
 Some, like the United Kingdom, have helped Israel in far more high-profile ways.
 But it is Germany that is getting under Hezbollah’s skin.

 It’s one thing for one proxy of Iran to single Germany out like this.
-It’s another thing when another proxy on the other side of the Middle East does the same thing.
+It’s another thing when a proxy on the other side of the Middle East does the same thing.

 The Houthis’ Ultimatum

-Any ship sailing through the Bab el-Mandeb Strait knows they are at risk of the Houthis’ rockets.
-Most Western shipping is taking precautions to avoid the Houthis’ line of fire, or at least coming with protection.
+Any ship sailing through the Bab el-Mandeb strait knows it is at risk of the Houthis’ rockets.
+Most Western shipping is taking precautions to avoid the Houthis’ line of fire, or at least proceeding with protection.
 German ships are no exception.

 The Houthis knew the vdr would pass the threats to the authorities.
 The threat wasn’t only to the shipping association but to the German Navy.
 Perhaps, like Hezbollah, they took note of Germany’s frigate stepping in to defend Israel.
 This may be the Houthis’ way of warning Germany not to get involved in Yemen as it is in Lebanon.